 But what type of athlete is he?
 These one on one pass coverage reps will show that very quickly.

 There is nowhere to hide.
 My eyes are going to be squarely pegged to a Moss-Weaver matchup when the time comes.
-The questions on what third downs may hold in their future will be answered soon, and I for one, am all in for it.
+The questions on what third downs may hold in their future will be answered soon.